morrownr/USB-WiFi/home/USB_WiFi_Adapter_out-of-kernel_drivers_for_Linux.md

 - The adapter I am using is multi-state and it appears that most adapters that use this chipset are multi-state.
 Not good.

 Recommendation: If you want WiFi 6, go get an adapter with the mt7921au chipset.
-At this point, Realtek's support for WiFi 6 on Linux is far behind Mediatek's support and Mediatek has support for WiFi 6e while there is no WiFi 6e support from Realtek that I am aware of for usb chipsets.
+At this point, Realtek's support for WiFi 6 on Linux is far behind Mediatek's support and Mediatek has support for WiFi 6e.
+There is no WiFi 6e support from Realtek that I am aware of for usb chipsets.

 -----